 IOError.
 If you’re used to using

 ftplib will be second nature to you.
 If you’d like to see what error is generated, the following template could prove useful:

 try: ftp._some_Python_method_call_() except ftplib.all_errors, e: errorcode_string = str(e) print errorcode_string

 I hope these short introductions to Python’s

 ftplib library have shown how useful it can be.
 There are plenty more method calls available, and I highly recommend you check out the online Python documentation.
 Thank you for reading!
-Be sure to check back for more updates, and to learn more about our affordable cloud hosting solutions.
+Be sure to check back for more updates, and to learn more about our dedicated server hosting solutions.